Copyright © 2014, 2017 by Wil C. Fry. All Rights Reserved.

 Like My Code Of Conduct

-I haven’t yet met someone who can’t do better at something
+I haven’t met anyone who can’t do better at something

 .
 If you’re

-Perhaps you’re an expert — a master — at something.
+You might be an expert at something.
 Work on something else.

 I’ve been perfect in moments